dimkr/nss-tls/README.md

     meson configure -Dresolvers=cloudflare-dns.com/dns-query,dns9.quad9.net/dns-query

 When nss-tls is configured like this, it pseudo-randomly chooses one of the servers, for each name lookup.
-The pseudo-random choice of the server is deterministic: if the same domain is resolved twice (e.g. for its IPv4 and IPv6 addresses, respectively), nss-tls will use the same DoH server for both queries.
+The pseudo-random choice of the server is deterministic: if the same domain is resolved twice (e.g. for its IPv4 and IPv6 addresses, respectively), nss-tlsd will use the same DoH server for both queries.
 If nss-tlsd is restarted, it will keep using the same DoH server to resolve that domain.
 This contributes to privacy, since every DoH server sees only a portion of the user's browsing history.

 Previously, nss-tls was limited to a single server, specified using the now deprecated "resolver" build option.